FanaticsKang/My-Chinese-CV/index.md

 ## 发表论文

+### [1] __Yifei Kang__, Yongduan Song, Yu Song, and Deli Yan, Stereo Visual Odometry Algorithm with Rotation-Translation Decoupling for Dynamic EnvironmentsSquare-Root Cubature Kalman Filter and Its Application to SLAM of a Mobile Robot.
+Robot,2014, 36(3), 758-768;
-### [1] __Yifei Kang__, Yongduan Song, Yu Song, and Deli Yan, Square-Root Cubature Kalman Filter and Its Application to SLAM of a Mobile Robot.
-Robot,2013(2),186-193;
+### [2] __Yifei Kang__, Yongduan Song, Yu Song, and Deli Yan, Square-Root Cubature Kalman Filter and Its Application to SLAM of a Mobile Robot.
+Robot,2013, 35(2),186-193;
-### [2] __Yifei Kang__, Yongduan Song, Yu Song, and Deli Yan, SLAM without odometer.
-Journal of ZHEJIANG University, in press.
+### [3] __Yifei Kang__, Yongduan Song, Yu Song, and Deli Yan, SLAM without odometer.
+Journal of ZHEJIANG University, 2014, 48(3): 414-422.
+### [4] Y Song, Q L Li, __Y F Kang__ and Y D Song, CFastSLAM: a new Jacobian free solution to SLAM problem.
+International Conference on Robotics and Automation (__ICRA__), 2012, 3063-3068.
-### [3] Y Song, Q L Li, __Y F Kang__ and Deli Yan.
+### [5] Y Song, Q L Li, __Y F Kang__ and Deli Yan.
 Effective cubature FastSLAM: SLAM with Rao-Blackwellized particle filter and cubature rule for Gaussian weighted integral, Aug 2013.
-### [4] Y Song, Q L Li, __Y F Kang__ and Y D Song, CFastSLAM: a new Jacobian free solution to SLAM problem.
-International Conference on Robotics and Automation (ICRA), 2012, 3063-3068.
-### [5] Y Song, Q L Li, Deli Yan and __Y F Kang__, Robust Visual Tracking with Classifier-like appearance Model and Entropy Particle Filter, Processing of the 10 th World Congress on Intelligent Control and Automation, 2012, 4853-4858.
+### [6] Y Song, Q L Li, Deli Yan and __Y F Kang__, Robust Visual Tracking with Classifier-like appearance Model and Entropy Particle Filter, Processing of the 10 th World Congress on Intelligent Control and Automation, 2012, 4853-4858.
-### [6] Y.D Song, W.C Cai, __Y F Kang__ and Danyong Li, A System to Prevent the Controller from the Impact, invention patent.
+### [7] Y.D Song, W.C Cai, __Y F Kang__ and Danyong Li, A System to Prevent the Controller from the Impact, invention patent.
-### [7] Y.D song, __Y F Kang__ and Lei Wang, Real-Time Localization System without GPS for High Speed Train, invention patent.
+### [8] Y.D song, __Y F Kang__ and Lei Wang, Real-Time Localization System without GPS for High Speed Train, invention patent.

 <!-- ### Footer